-This is an annual competition which recognises community groups who help to maintain the Scottish Borders.
+This is an annual competition for community groups in the Scottish Borders.

 - Wee Village with a maximum population of 300